 4. Strategic Plan

-Strategic plan is usually prepared considering the entire project and its aspects.
+The strategic plan is usually prepared considering the entire project and its aspects.
 These plans mainly focus on several factors that affect the development of the project as well as the management team.

 Construction planning involves the following series of steps: